 While there has been some speculation that Apple may try to hit the magic £299/$299 price point, we'd be surprised if it managed to get down to that figure, especially with the profit margins the company likes to maintain.
 Still, if it does, it would be a great bargain for most people that want a simple, day-to-day iPad.

-Another rumour from Chinese tech site cnBeta adds the idea that Apple will boost the RAM to 4GB, start with 64GB of storage and fit the A13 Bionic processor that was used in the iPhone 11 range and current iPhone SE.
+Chinese tech site cnBeta suggested that Apple will boost the RAM to 4GB, start with 64GB of storage and fit the A13 Bionic processor that was used in the iPhone 11 range and current iPhone SE.
 We've also seen these specs reported on Wccftech, so it looks like there could be some credence to the rumours.

 The increased storage is something we regard as essential, as the 32GB on offer with the current baseline unit is far too small for a tablet.
 Most cheap Android smartphones come with at least double that capacity.